alexispuckett3/BAE305-SP24-Lab1-1/README.md

 |   Labeled Capacitance  | 100 &mu;F   |  10 &mu;F     |  Blue       |  Yellow  |
 |   Measured Capacitance | 101.6 &mu;F |  10.19 &mu;F  |  10.4 nF    |  1.3 nF  |

-Do the insturments agree with the expected value?
+Do the instruments agree with the expected value?

 Does the polarity affect the measurement of the electrolytic capacitor?